 If you gather your buyers’ phone numbers during checkout, you can perform a similar check:

-Combining all these data points is a process known as data enrichment.
-And the good news is that it works in real-time, it’s affordable, and you can even do it directly from a Chrome extension.
+Combining all these data points is a process known as data enrichment and the good news is that it works in real-time, it’s affordable, and you can even do it directly from a Chrome extension.

-Key Takeaways: Reducing Return Fraud
+Key Takeaways: Reducing Return Scams

 Return fraudsters who operate at scale have to create multiple accounts fast with a list of credit cards.
 A good data enrichment tool for digital footprint analysis can spot the riskiest buyers before they damage your business with excessive returns.

-Frequently Asked Questions About Return Fraud:
+Frequently Asked Questions